Amaranth: The Best Superfood for a Healthier, Gluten-Free Lifestyle

 Amaranth cooked

-Amaranth is an easy grain to cook, yielding a chewy, nutty grain that works well in a variety of recipes.
+It’s easy to prepare amaranth — it makes a chewy, nutty grain that can be used in different types of recipes.
 This is a basic recipe.

-- Bring to a Boil: Heat the water in a saucepan until it reaches a boil.
+3. Bring to a Boil: Put the water in a saucepan; bring to a boil.

-- Simmer: Lower the heat and simmer until the water is completely absorbed, 15 to 20 minutes.
+4. Simmer: Lower the heat and cook at a gentle simmer until the water is absorbed, 15 to 20 minutes.

 Flour Amaranth